 Garden Help: We have a vegetable garden at Cary that serves as a learning center for the students.
 We need extra hands to help run our gardening program in the spring and assist students with hands on activities in the garden.

-How to Get Involved: Become a mentor Volutneer w/ afterschool Programming Volunteer at Community Store Volunteer at Community Food Pantry
+How to Get Involved: Become a mentor, Volunteer w/ after school programming, at the Community Store, or at the Community Food Pantry

 What They're About: The Virginia Saints are a group of dedicated men who spend several weekends in the spring and summer going into area prisons to engage inmates in a game of softball.
 However, we share more than the love of sport; we share the Gospel and personal testimonies with the men, wrapping up the day by giving inmates a chance to respond to Christ in faith.

-Side Line Disciples: Don’t play the game?
-We need your sideline support to connect and minister to the inmates that are not on the field.
+Side Line Disciples: Connect and minister to the inmates that are not on the field.
 The sideline action allows us to reach many more men for Christ.